Share Dilution: Complete Guide

 - And many more

+Equity dilution can indicate the financial well-being of a company.
 A company usually sells its shares to raise capital for many reasons.
+A clear understanding of equity dilution can help companies negotiate better terms with investors, such as higher valuation and lower dilution.
 If it is having trouble servicing current liabilities, it may sell shares to help cover expenses, particularly if covenants prohibit it from issuing new debt.
 Or, it may sell shares to fund acquisitions, expansion projects, or other growth strategies.
 Whatever the reason is, companies usually let board members and the people involved study it before taking action.

 How do you calculate share dilution?